 It’s a squeaky-clean, gluten free, dairy free breakfast served in a bowl loaded with only good things!

-MAKING CLEAN EATING EASY AND DELICIOUS WITH THIS HEALTHY STRAWBERRY BANANA SMOOTHIE BOWL…
+MAKING REAL FOOD EASY AND DELICIOUS WITH THIS HEALTHY STRAWBERRY BANANA SMOOTHIE BOWL…

 A nutritious and delicious, pretty and pink Strawberry Banana Smoothie Bowls make with oats and coconut milk and topped with all your favourite smoothie bowl toppings like granola, coconut flakes and chia seeds.